 Revenge quitting may offer a fleeting sense of relief.
 In the moment, it can seem like reclaiming control over an unjust situation.

 However, the decision might have long-term consequences.
-Professional relationships can suffer, affecting future job prospects.
+Professional relationships can suffer, and employees may burn bridges, affecting future job prospects.
 Employers often regard impulsive exits unfavourably.
 Such actions may tarnish one’s reputation in the industry.

 The emotional satisfaction is usually short-lived.
 Once the initial satisfaction passes, regret may set in.